Australia

 With virtual AGMs “The true creator is necessity, who is the mother of invention.”
 And with that necessity, virtual AGMs are very real indeed.
 And for the better.

-At this point, I’ll refer you to previous articles of The Real CFO where we have addressed navigating the AGM with planning for success and running the meeting.
-The key messages in these articles remain even more valid today with the onset of virtual AGMs: careful planning for success and treating people and processes with all due respect will maximise the outcomes and experience for all stakeholders in the AGM.
+At this point, I’ll refer you to related articles where we have addressed navigating the AGM with planning for success and running the meeting.
+The key messages in these articles remain even more valid today with the move to virtual and hybrid AGMs: careful planning for success and treating people and processes with all due respect will maximise the outcomes and experience for all stakeholders in the AGM.

 Virtual and hybrid AGMs are a fabulous way for all stakeholders in an organisation to connect and achieve the objectives of the meeting.
 The ability of people to attend these meetings is ideal for multinational organisations with directors, management and members situated in various parts of the world.
 So, we can expect more people attending, especially directors based overseas who in my experience would rarely attend, unless a physical Board meeting, strategy retreat had been arranged to coincide with the AGM.